-- -Cumulative GPA of 2.7 or higher - -Complete both science and nursing courses in sophomore year with a grade of "C+" or higher. - -Complete PSY 244 (Human Growth and Development) with a C+ or higher. - -Complete prerequisites of BIO 214, BIO 220 with a C+ or higher - -Successfully complete the sophomore level comprehensive clinical skills competency lab examination in NUR292 and NUR204. - -Achieve a passing score in pharmacology, lab, and calculations exams to progress to NUR 393 (Adult Health Alterations I) - -Students are to achieve a grade of 90% on the first attempt.
-Students who do not achieve a 90% on first attempt will have a second opportunity to pass the calculation exam.
+- Cumulative GPA of 2.7 or higher - Complete both science and nursing courses in sophomore year with a grade of "C+" or higher. - Complete PSY 244 (Human Growth and Development) with a C+ or higher. - Complete prerequisites of BIO 214, BIO 220 with a C+ or higher - Successfully completed the sophomore level comprehensive clinical skills competency lab examination in NUR292 and NUR204. - Achieve a passing score in pharmacology, lab, and calculations exams to progress to NUR 393 (Adult Health Alterations I) - Students are to achieve a grade of 90% on the first attempt.
+Students who do not achieve a 90% on the first attempt will have a second opportunity to pass the calculation exam.
 Students are required to achieve a 100% on the second attempt.
-Failure to achieve a 100% on the second attempt is a failure of the calculation exam and students will not be permitted to continue with nursing clinical courses.
+Failure to achieve a 100% on the second attempt is a failure of the calculation exam that leads to withdrawal from nursing clinical courses.
 If a student is absent on the day of the exam, the students' score will be a "0".